 You can read more about this here.

 The left sphere has 30% reflection level, the right sphere reflects automatically, according to the Fresnel’s formula.
-The reflection level is defined by the angle and by the index of refraction, which is defined in the Refraction section below.
-There is a lot of information about Fresnel reflection in the Internet, there are tables of refraction indicies for various materials and other useful things that may help to achieve better results.
+The reflection level is defined by the angle and by the index of refraction, which is defined in the Surface section below.
+There is a lot of information about Fresnel reflection in the Internet, there are tables of refraction indices for various materials and other useful things that may help to achieve better results.